Schedule a meeting

 icon Intercompany loans

-What are intercompany / intra group loans?
+What are intercompany loans?

-Intercompany loans are loans from one entity to another, within the same company.
 Intercompany lending offers multiple advantages, such as quickly shifting cash between entities or avoiding bank fees and spreads.
 In addition, you can determine the terms and conditions yourself, as long as they are commercially sound (in line with the arm’s length principle) and do not depend on the terms and credit applications of banks/ commercial lenders.
 The loan should have an appropriate business rationale and be of interest for both entities/ sides to the transaction.

 There is an increasing interest in intercompany financing from the tax authorities.
 This is partially due to the guidelines published by the OECD.
 Chapter X of the Transfer Pricing Guidelines provides specific guidance on financial transactions, such as intercompany loans.

-It is very well possible that the use of intercompany loans causes tax problems or other issues if not handled properly.
+It is very well possible that the use of intercompany loans results in tax consequences, causing tax problems or other issues if not handled properly.
 The entity receiving the loan will have interest expenses, while the issuing entity will have interest income.
 This is subject to tax rules.
-The main challenge here may be that the interest rates should be market driven in accordance with an at arm’s length price.
-Intercompany loans are subject to specific principles to derive the at arm’s length price, which are laid down in the OECD Guidelines mentioned above.
-An important aspect of the new guidelines is the inclusion of more methods to determine the at arm’s length interest rate of intercompany loans, such as credit default swaps and economic modelling.
+The main challenge here may be determining the interest rates.

 Quantera Global: